Exabyte-io/documentation/docs/materials/actions/upload.md

 ## Upload Files

-Upon selection of the desired crystal structures can be uploaded to the platform by clicking on the `Upload` <i class="zmdi zmdi-upload zmdi-hc-border"></i> tool.
+Upon selection of the desired crystal structures, they can be uploaded to the platform by clicking `Upload` <i class="zmdi zmdi-upload zmdi-hc-border"></i> in the top-right [actions toolbar](/entities-general/ui/explorer.md#actions-toolbar).

 For convenience, all structures in the list can be selected simultaneously by ticking the "Select All" checkbox at the top of the list.

 # View Materials

-Once the crystal structure files have been imported into the platform, they will be added as an entries to "Materials" list.
-By default the name of the material will be attempted to be read from the file imported.
-Chemical formula will be used as a backup option.
+Once the crystal structure files have been imported into the platform, they are added as entries to the Account-owned Materials collection.
+By default, the name of the material is read from the imported file, if possible.
+Chemical formula is otherwise used as a backup option.

 # Animation

-All the aforementioned steps are demonstrated in the animation below.
+The aforementioned steps are demonstrated in the animation below.

 <img data-gifffer="/images/upload.gif" />